Alexis Ren Shows Off Incredible Curves In Tiny Bikini & Arches Her Back By The Pool On Instagram

 Another Story showed Ren in an athletic-inspired outfit.
 It consisted of a cloth sports bra and a pair of denim jeans.
 She wore a pair of Supreme underwear underneath, and the red band with the brand’s name could be spotted peeking out from under her pants.

-In addition, the social media star shared an Instagram update with ten photos.
-These ranged from group photos with friends, to photos of Alexis in various outfits.
+In addition, the social media star shared an Instagram update with 10 photos.
+These ranged from group photos with friends to photos of Alexis in various outfits.
 One shot showed her smiling in a yellow animal print miniskirt.
 There was a large zipper that ran down the middle of her back, and it hugged her curves.
 Ren also wore a small, pink crop tank for a photo.
 And in another, she rocked a strapless polka-dot dress with ruffle accents on the bottom.

 Ren previously spoke with Elite Daily on her philosophy about women sharing revealing photos, and her answer wasn’t too surprising considering some of her own posts are risqué.